vitaliybeinspired/Artificial-Intelligence/README.md

 # Day 19 (2/26)

 I learned about Upsampling and tranposing 2dconv and autoencoders.
+I learned about GAN networks how they create real and fake data and try to disciminate which one it is.
 Uploaded two notebooks.